robj411/p2_drivers/code/costing/README.md

 ## 4.2 Production

-The total global manufacturing volume is $M_G=15$ billion doses.
-The amount that is reserved, in billion doses, including the HIC-specific reservation of $A_3=0.5$ billion doses, depends on the scenarios as
+The maximum total global manufacturing volume per year is $M_G=15$ billion doses.
+The volume that is reserved, in billion doses, including the HIC-specific reservation of $A_3=0.5$ billion doses, depends on the scenarios as follows:
-follows:

 ``` math
 M_{R,s} = \begin{cases}A_3 & s\in\{0, 1, 4, 7, 10\} \\